Literary devices in The Lord of the Rings: Context

 J. R. R. Tolkien (1892–1973) was an English Roman Catholic writer, poet, philologist, and academic, best known as the author of the high fantasy works The Hobbit and The Lord of the Rings.

 The Lord of the Rings was published in 1954–55; it was awarded the International Fantasy Award in 1957.
-The publication of the Ace Books and Ballantine paperbacks in the United States helped it to become immensely popular with a new generation in the 1960s.
+The publication of the Ace Books and Ballantine Books paperbacks in the United States helped it to become immensely popular with a new generation in the 1960s.
 The book has remained so ever since, ranking as one of the most popular works of fiction of the twentieth century, judged by both sales and reader surveys.
 In the 2003 "Big Read" survey conducted by the BBC in the United Kingdom, The Lord of the Rings was found to be the "Nation's best-loved book."
-In similar 2004 polls both Germany and Australia also found The Lord of the Rings to be their favourite book.
+In similar 2004 polls, both Germany and Australia also found The Lord of the Rings to be their favourite book.
 In a 1999 poll of Amazon.com customers, The Lord of the Rings was judged to be their favourite "book of the millennium."
 The popularity of The Lord of the Rings increased further when Peter Jackson's film trilogy came out in 2001–2003.